-The three (3) nominees for Class III director receiving the highest number of affirmative votes will be elected as Class III directors.
+The two (2) nominees for Class III director receiving the highest number of affirmative votes will be elected as Class III directors.
+Abstentions and broker non-votes will have no effect on the outcome of the vote.
 Unless otherwise indicated, all proxies received will be voted "FOR" each of the nominees listed above.